aramhuseiny/modern_open_data_stack/README.md

+# Cartelis
+Cartelis is an operational data & CRM consulting firm.
+We improve marketing ROI and streamline the customer's digital journey.
+We work with our clients to first design and implement martech solutions and then help them capitalize on their data to prioritize impactful marketing actions.

-u  # Integration tool based on open-source data management frameworks Designed to be self-sufficient in a local or remote machine ( limited to Ubuntu 18.04 as of 30/06/2021), this project brings together best-of-breed open-source frameworks in order to provide automated data migration, hosting, and transformation features in a single consolidated and fully customizable tool.
+# Integration tool based on open-source data management frameworks
+Designed to be self-sufficient in a local or remote machine ( limited to Ubuntu 18.04 as of 30/06/2021), this project brings together best-of-breed open-source frameworks in order to provide automated data migration, hosting, and transformation features in a single consolidated and fully customizable tool.
 Specifically, it currently puts to use:
 - Airflow: to orchestrate and automate the entire data pipeline
 - Airbyte: to integrate data, relying on a growing set of connectors